 Organising and strategizing for transformative power

-This training weaves together learning from our ‘Ecology of Social Movements Training’ with modules on community/political organising and the new municipalism.
+This training weaves together learning from our ‘Ecology of Social Movements Training’ with new material exploring transversal and transnational organising.

-Built around the core of our Ecology of Social Movement training, this is an opportunity for experienced activists and organisers involved in movement thinking and practice from across Europe.
+Built around the core of our Ecology of Social Movement training, this training is for experienced activists and organisers involved in movement thinking and practice from across Europe.
 We’ll inquire deeply into how our organisations and networks relate to the wider ecology of activism within our movements – and how these movements relate to wider struggles in the ever changing cultural, socio-political and ecological context.
-Participants will engage in deep analysis of their own movement practice and ecology.
-They will gain skills and understanding related to contemporary practices in community and political organising, as well as exploring the challenges of building transversal movements that connect diverse struggles, issues and approaches.
+Participants will engage in deep analysis of their own movement practice and movement ecology.
+They will have opportunities to explore and develop skills and understanding related to bridge building within and between movements, and give attention to the opportunities and challenges of transnational movement building.

-This core element of the training aims to help us understand the opportunities and threats of this crucial moment and to empower our efforts to contest our future.
+The core elements of the training aim to help us understand the opportunities and threats of this crucial moment and to empower our efforts to contest our future.
 We’ll explore the life cycle of social movements and seek to learn from social movement history.
 We’ll survey theories of social change, identifying tensions and complementarities.
-We will increase our skills in strategising, planning and working for change in the complex ecologies and systems of movements and societies.
+We will increase our skills in strategising, planning and working for change in the complex ecologies and systems of our movements and societies.
 And we will ask how big picture thinking can inspire and empower our work together.

 This course involves deep and critical thinking, so participants should: